Underwater searches: Variations on the circular search

-In some cases a second diver can anchor himself to the bottom and act as both the central point and line tender.
+In some cases a second diver can establish themself at a fixed point on the bottom and act as both the central point and line tender.
 The diver and line tender communicate with each other using line pull signals.
 When the diver has completed a full revolution of the search, the tender signals the diver and advances another section of line so the search can be expanded further from the central point.
 Another variation uses more than one diver along the search line.
 The divers are evenly spaced at a distance depending on visibility, and the increase in radius allows overlap of search area only for the innermost diver on the line.
 This variation becomes more difficult to coordinate with a larger number of divers, particularly in poor visibility.

 A major variation on the circular search is the pendulum search, also known as the arc or fishtail search. in which the diver stops and changes direction at the end of each arc.
-This is used when there is insufficient space to complete a circle, as when controlled from the shore, or when the search area is limited to a sector to one side of the control point, or there is a major obstruction limiting the extent of the searchable sector.
+This is used when there is insufficient space to complete a circle, as when controlled from the shore, when the search area is limited to a sector to one side of the control point, or there is a major obstruction limiting the extent of the searchable sector.
 Divers on surface supply may change direction at the end of each arc even when using a full 360° pattern to avoid twisting the umbilical.
 The pendulum search can also be done with more than one diver on the search line, but this requires considerable skill and co-ordination, particularly in low visibility.